bonecrushereb/Expensify/README.md

 once cloning or forking this application all that needs to be run is `yarn/node dev-server`

 testing can be run with `yarn/node test`

+#### Features Coming

+* ability to self-delete expenses that have been paid if selected
+* reminder to pay after a certain amount of time the user wantes i.e. 1-10 days